National Dressage Pony Cup

 HIGH POINT RIDER AWARDS

-- The highest score for a ridden test on Friday or Saturday (excluding Musical Freestyle) will be used to determine results for Open, AA, Junior (under 16) and YR (17-21) High Point Rider Awards.
+- The highest score for a ridden test on Friday or Saturday (excluding Musical Freestyle) will be used to determine results for Open, AA, Junior (under 16) and Young Rider (17-21) High Point Rider Awards.

 - High Point and Reserve High Point will be awarded in each division.